 Stir together the marshmallows, butter, chocolate and hot water over a low to medium heat.
 When smooth, transfer into another bowl to cool the mixture slightly.

 Whip the cream with the vanilla intil thick, then fold in the cooled chocolate mixture.
-Spoon into bowls or glasses to serve.
+Spoon into bowls or glasses and chill for an hour before serving.
 Serves 6-8